Excerpt 7, A Seat for the Rabble

 Caleb smirked.
 “The king has need of our coin, but I doubt even half of that will reach his coffers.
 Those guards will have a taste, and then the Little King will have his.”

 Their conversation drifted out of Sara’s hearing as she took in Southpoint.
 The sights and sounds of Eastcheap swirled around them like a raging river.
 She had never seen so many faces!
-Rosbury had always seemed so vast and important with its seventy or so villagers; Southpoint had to have thousands, maybe more.
+Rosbury had always seemed so vast and important with its thousand villagers; Southpoint had to have millions, maybe more.
 Everyone seemed to be about some business or another.
 Guards in nasal helms and boiled leather patrolled the streets, checking faces and asking questions.

-“The mayer’s men are out in force today,” Caleb noted as he tugged the reins.
+“The mayor’s men are out in force today,” Caleb noted as he tugged the reins.
 “Must be the Worthy Assembly’s already here.”

 Their wagon slowed to a snail’s pace in the thick of busy Southpointers.
-Most gave way; some shouted insults at Caleb for sloshing mud, and Sara made faces at those people.
-Iron Street with all its billowing smoke forked into Silver Street, which fed into the congested cobblestone sprawl of King’s Way.
+Most gave way.
+Some shouted insults at Caleb for sloshing mud; Sara made faces at those people.
+Iron Street with all its billowing smoke forked into Silver Street, which fed into the congested sprawl of Kingsway.

 That was where Sara realized that the Silver Walls were actually hideous.
 Up close, the twelve-sided curtain wall looked like a frosted cake, with a topmost layer alight with the pretty pearl colors and a bottom half freckled with rust-orange brick.
 Long fingers of brown crept up the Walls, as if with a desire to steal the battlements’ luster and drag it down into the murk of the gray-green moat that gestated far below.